-I am generally on campus during my office hours, but I might not be in my office.
-This is why I ask that you schedule an appointment if you want to come by or have a Skype call.
 In general, email is the best way to contact me.
 I always have my email open when I am at my desk during the week, and I check it at least in the morning Friday-Sunday.
-You should normally get an email answer within 24 hours (often within minutes during the week), whereas with a voicemail, you will have to wait until I am in my office.
+You should normally get an email answer within 24 hours (often within minutes during office hours).
 If I will be out of town or have no email access for some reason, I'll alert you to this before it happens unless it's an emergency.
 I am happy to help you, so don't be afraid to ask.